Centrifuge (CFG) Price Hits $0.50 on Major Exchanges

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Centrifuge’s total supply is 524,810,241 coins and its circulating supply is 60,000,000 coins.
-Centrifuge’s official message board is medium.com/centrifuge.
+Centrifuge’s total supply is 525,086,572 coins and its circulating supply is 60,000,000 coins.
+The official message board for Centrifuge is medium.com/centrifuge.
+Centrifuge’s official website is centrifuge.io.
 Centrifuge’s official Twitter account is @centrifuge.
-The official website for Centrifuge is centrifuge.io.

 Centrifuge Coin Trading

 It is usually not currently possible to purchase alternative cryptocurrencies such as Centrifuge directly using U.S. dollars.
-Investors seeking to trade Centrifuge should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+Investors seeking to trade Centrifuge should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Centrifuge using one of the aforementioned exchanges.

 new TradingView.widget( { “autosize”: true, “symbol”: “CFGUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );